 - Class 10 SDHC card supports a Minimum speed of 10 MB/s.

 4. Secure Digital Extended Capacity

 The Secure Digital Extended Capacity (SDXC) card is a higher version of the SDHC card.
-Storage Capacity of these cards 64 GB and can maximize up to 2 TB.
-Class 1 SDXC card supports minimum speed of 10 MB/s whereas Class 3 SDHC card supports minimum speed of 30 MB/s.
+Storage Capacity of these cards is 64 GB and can maximize up to 2 TB.
+Class 1 SDXC card supports a minimum speed of 10 MB/s, whereas Class 3 SDHC card supports a minimum speed of 30 MB/s.

 5. Micro Secure Digital High Capacity